 cory harper-latkovich (cello)

 kate larson (vox, hand-claps)

 richard laviolette (vox)

 jordaan mason (vox/illiteracy, guitar, singing saw, bowed cymbal, banjo , accordion , percussion, hand-claps, noise/tapes, music box)

 jiaqing wilson-yang (upright bass, floor creaks)

-in various stages our band grew and shrank, and other members not present on this recording include matt gordon, bryar gray, keith hamilton, d. alex meeks, jordan "o'jordan" smith, matt ross, dan scarfone, dylan taylor, and simon thrasher.
+in various stages the museum grew and shrank, and other members not present on this recording include matt gordon, bryar gray, keith hamilton, d. alex meeks, jordan "o'jordan" smith, matt ross, dan scarfone, dylan taylor, and simon thrasher.

 if you like this album and also care about the well-being of dogs, consider buying this comp which features a stripped-down version of the song "wild dogs: divorce!"